docker-rpm-builder/docker-rpm-builder/README.md

 ## Gotchas and TODOS
 * if you're used to mock, the build system is a bit different, mocks seems to employ different defaults and has different macros, sometimes a build working with mock may file with docker-rpm-builder.
 I'm investigating the issue.
 * dns default to public ones, will add an option for private ones.
+Right now you can just add arbitrary docker options after IMAGETAG and SRCDIR
 * spec files require source files to be specified; maybe it would be a good idea to create a .tar.gz from the source directory automatically in the host build script, this is